Andreasgdp/Portfolio/README.md

 # My Portfolio Website
-This is he repository for my portfolio website.
+This is the repository for my portfolio website.